What Is Backlinks in SEO Example and Definition

 The two main types of links are no-follow links and follow-links.

-A no-follow link is a link that does not count as a point in the page’s favor, does not boost PageRank, and doesn’t help a page’s placement in the SERPs.
+A no-follow link is a link that does not count as a point in the page’s favour, does not boost PageRank, and doesn’t help a page’s placement in the SERPs.

 Some examples of no-follow links can include…